I'd put my money on the sun and solar energy. What a source of power! I hope we don't have to wait till oil and coal run out before we tackle that.

 - You relocate the system to your new home, which isn't straightforward or easy.

-"This can be a complicated scenario," says Wiseman.
+It can certainly be a complicated scenario.

 An outright solar panel purchase could lead to a faster home sale and/or higher selling price.